The ABC’s of Golf Shaft Flex: No Longer Your Normal ARS’s

 The 5 Basic Golf Club Shaft Flexes

 Shaftology 101 states there are 5 basic shaft flexes (L, A, R, S and X).
-For those new to golf, here is what the letters stand for in the order from the most flexible to the stiffest.
+For those new to golf, here is what the golf shaft flex letters stand for in the order from the most flexible to the stiffest.
 The L stands for ladies flex, A for amateur or senior flex today, R is regular flex, S is stiff flex and finally X is an extra stiff flex.
 You could add a 6th and that is Junior or Jr for short.
 The junior flex is more flexible than ladies flex due to the smaller butt diameter and especially in composite shafts due to the material.

 What is a Combination Flex Shaft?